Ann Shola Orloff

 Ann Shola Orloff (born 1953) is an American sociologist, specializing in Comparative-Historical Sociology, Gender and Social Inequalities, Sociological Theory and Political Sociology.
 She is a professor of Sociology and Political Science and Board of Lady Managers of the Columbian Exposition Chair at Northwestern University.

 Education and academic career

 She obtained a B.A. from Harvard University in 1975 and a Ph.D. from Princeton University in 1985.
 She has been a visiting professor at the European University Institute, Sciences Po in Paris and the Australian National University.
 She is a professor of Sociology and Political Science and Board of Lady Managers of the Columbian Exposition Chair at Northwestern University.
 She is also editor of Social Politics, published by Oxford University Press, which she co-founded with Barbara Hobson (Stockholm University) in 1994.
 Prior to teaching at Northwestern University, she was an assistant professor for Sociology at the University of Wisconsin-Madison.
-She has received fellowships from the American Council of Learned Societies, the American Association of University Women, and the German Marshall Fund.
+She has received fellowships from the American Council of Learned Societies, the American Association of University Women, and the German Marshall Fund in addition to being a visiting scholar at the Russell Sage Foundation.